-Prior to delivery of the donkeys, details will be provided to the Welfare Adviser by the Guardian of proposed arrangements in respect of veterinary, farriery and dental care of the donkeys.
+Prior to delivery of the donkeys the Guardian must provide their Donkey Welfare Adviser with details of the arrangements for veterinary, farriery and dental care.

 Parasite tests and treatment to be in accordance with guidelines from the attending equine veterinary surgeon.
 Information on controlling lice and advice on worming your donkey can be found on our website.

-A minimum of one annual dental check is to be carried out by a BEVA/BAEDT qualified equine dental technician or a veterinary surgeon.
+A minimum of an annual dental check is to be carried out by a BEVA/BAEDT qualified equine dental technician or an equine veterinary surgeon.
 Where treatment and further checks are recommended this must be adhered to.
-A dental chart should be obtained following each examination and treatment, and a copy sent to The Donkey Sanctuary so that the animal’s record can be updated.
+A dental chart should be obtained following each examination and treatment and a copy sent to the Donkey Welfare Adviser so that the donkey’s record can be updated.
 A guide to looking after your donkey's teeth can be found on our website.

-If a donkey becomes ill or suffers serious injury the Guardian should ask a veterinary surgeon to attend.
-The Welfare Adviser should be informed whenever the vet is called (other than for routine care) as soon as reasonably practicable.
+If a donkey becomes ill or suffers serious injury the Guardian should ask a equine veterinary surgeon to attend.
+The Donkey Welfare Adviser should be informed whenever the equine veterinary surgeon is called (other than for routine care) as soon as reasonably practicable.

 Death of a donkey

-When a donkey dies or is euthanased it is important that the Welfare Adviser is notified at the soonest opportunity.
+When a donkey dies or is euthanased it is important that the Donkey Welfare Adviser is notified at the earliest opportunity.

 Under certain circumstances a post mortem may be required.
 This will be requested only following consultation between the attending veterinary surgeon and a veterinary surgeon from The Donkey Sanctuary.

-Euthanasia must be carried out by a veterinary surgeon and the cost for euthanasia and disposal (basic cremation costs only) will be met by The Donkey Sanctuary.
+Euthanasia must be carried out by a veterinary surgeon.
+The cost for euthanasia and disposal (basic cremation costs only) will be met by The Donkey Sanctuary.
 Disposal of the body should be discussed with the attending veterinary surgeon and arranged in compliance with any local legislation that applies.
 The Donkey Sanctuary can offer advice if required.

 The passport will be provided by The Donkey Sanctuary and must accompany the donkey to which it refers when relocated under the Rehoming Scheme.
 The Guardian is responsible for the safe keeping of the passport and may be liable for replacement costs if lost or damaged.
-It must be returned to The Donkey Sanctuary, the passport must also be returned.
+In the event of a donkey returning to The Donkey Sanctuary, the passport must also be returned.
 Following the death of a donkey the passport must be returned to The Donkey Sanctuary, except in countries where local legislative procedures apply.
 Your Donkey Welfare Adviser will be able to offer advice in these circumstances.